Jean-Parra/Jean-Parra/README.md

 ### Hi there my name is Jean 👋

-Hi, my name is Jean, I'm a system engineering student currently interested in networking, currently studying hard for my CCNA and working in software development proyects
+Hi, my name is Jean, I'm a systems engineering student working on web development projects.

 ### Some stats about me